-This analysis identified 45 historic resources and two linear resources located in this portion of the area of potential effects, which includes portions of both the city of Pueblo and Pueblo County.
+This analysis identified 45 cultural resources and two linear resources located in this portion of the APE, which includes portions of both the city of Pueblo and Pueblo County.
 There are no known identified archaeological resources in this area.
-Details about these resources can be found in Table E-1 (Historic Properties) and Table E-2 (Linear Resources), located in Appendix E. The location of each resource is shown in Figures F-1 through F-3, located in Appendix F.
+Details about these resources can be found in Table E-1 (Historic Properties) and Table E-2 (Linear Resources), located in Appendix E, Historic Properties by Location.
+The location of each resource is shown in Figure F-1, located in Appendix F, Figures.

-The historic resources identified include a potential post-World War II subdivision, residences representing a number of architectural styles, churches, a movie theater, commercial and light industrial businesses, among others.
-All of these historic properties are located along or near U.S. 50 between I-25 and milepost 322.
+The cultural resources identified include a potential post-World War II subdivision, residences representing a number of architectural styles, churches, a movie theater, commercial and light industrial businesses, among others.
+All of these properties are located along or near US 50 between I-25 and milepost 322.

-All of the 45 historic resources identified have a National Register eligibility status of field eligible.
+All of the 45 cultural resources identified have a National Register eligibility status of field eligible.

-Linear resources identified in this portion of the area of potential effects include a railroad and a ditch.
+Linear resources identified in this portion of the APE include a railroad and a ditch.